 Biophilic Cities Love and Integrate Natural System Into Their Design

-Cities Are Natural We tend to view our built and natural environments as opposing forces.
+We tend to view our built and natural environments as opposing forces.
 But I would argue that this perceived incompatibility has more to do with poor design than universal law.
 As it turns out, urban environments already play host to countless organisms.
 Let’s go a step further and argue that cities are natural.
 Far from being static, nature is the process of moving from few to many connections.
-In this successional process each stage of builds upon the previous stage and creates the conditions necessary for the next.
+In this successional process, each stage of builds upon the previous stage and creates the conditions necessary for the next.
 In this way, ecological systems diverge, diversify, and expand over time.
-What starts off as simple and fragile becomes complex and resilient.
+What starts off as fragile becomes complex and resilient.
 As it turns out, cities behave in a similar way.
 What starts off as a small settlement expands to include many of the needs and services necessary to support the community.
-At each stage, the future is build on the present.
-As new connections grow, the system expands and new possibilities emerge.
+At each stage, the future is built on the present.
+As new connections grow, the system expands, and new possibilities emerge.

 Biophilic Cities are Resilient